saharco540/SunriseLEDs/readme.md

 # Getting Started
 ## Building it
 This is the "electrical schematics"
+Default GPIO is 2

 <img src="media/schematics.png" alt="Schematics" width="550"/>

-I used IRF9540N P-Channel MOSFET and cut a breadboard with a box opener -
+I used IRF9540N P-Channel MOSFET and cut a breadboard with a box opener

 <img src="media/assembly.jpg" alt="dashboard" width="550"/>